 This compromises back position and relies on the smaller/weaker erector muscles to finish the movement as opposed to the large/strong glutes and hamstrings.
 It also lengthens your pull (sit into your deadlift position with your hands at your knee and arch your back all the way to the end of your pull – note where your hands are on your thigh.
 Now repeat this but bring your hips through correctly and check again.
 It will be lower).

 With very heavy weights I expect there will be some lumbar extension near lockout, although in most instances I think this is simply re-extending after some shape was lost earlier in the pull.
-Finishing with overextension of the back, on the other hand, is a no-no, and if all of your reps look like that in training then I’m not surprised deadlifts hurt your back.
+Finishing with gross extension of the back past where it was when you began your pull, on the other hand, is a no-no, and if all of your reps look like that in training then I’m not surprised that deadlifts give you a back pump.

 1 – Get into the RIGHT position when you deadlift and create even pressure in your feet.
 If you’re in the wrong position, either you’re going to fall all over yourself and lose tightness, or you’ll pull in an inefficient manner that puts extra stress through your back.